 Another question: is there somewhere a page with a list of refused devices or should we look into this subforum to understand if a specific device has not been studied or if it has been rejected and why?

-RE: LG Optimus Black (p970) - Added by Andrés D 9 months ago
+RE: LG Optimus Black (p970) - Added by Andrés D about 4 years ago

 The boot loader is unsigned, so it is possible to replace it, and the omap SOC has good Linux kernel mainline support.
 It was a good candidate to port replicant to it.
 Paulk made some work and has a repository with open source u-boot and tools to replace it.

 Nobody made the effort to port replicant, an open source RIL needs to be made to use the phone modem, and some other components would also need work.
 At this point it seems more difficult to port replicant, because it's based on lineageOS 13, and it is not supported anymore (last commit is from December 2013).